pekrau/MolScript/README.md

 ------------

 I have very little time to work on MolScript currently.
 Other projects are more pressing.
+If anyone is willing to "take over" (i.e. fork) and continue developing MolScript, I would be very pleased.

-But here are some possible items for a roadmap for future development of MolScript:
+Here are some possible items for a roadmap for future development of MolScript:

 * Fix the OpenGL implementation, with a working Makefile.